Frequently Asked Questions

 What does Thrift Town do with the stuff it can’t sell?

-Because of Thrift Town’s commitment to responsible recycling, any merchandise not suitable for sale at Thrift Town is sold to outside companies who either use the material to manufacture other products and/or distribute the clothing to third world countries.
-Although it takes more work, this extra step in recycling is much better than adding more stuff to our landfills.
+Thrift Town is fully commitment to responsible recycling, so any merchandise not suitable for sale at Thrift Town is sold to third party vendors who either repurpose the material into other usable products and/or distribute the clothing to third world countries.
+Although it takes more work, this commitment to recycling helps ensure we keep as much as possible out of our landfills.

 Has everything for sale in Thrift Town been donated to the store?

-When people donate to the charity, are they informed that their donation is going to be sold to a “for-profit” thrift store?
+When people donate to the school or charity, are they informed that their donations are going to be sold for fundraising purposes?

 Yes.
-Per contractual agreements, donors are informed that their donation will be sold to Thrift Town in order to generate vital funds for the charity.
-In addition, this information is disclosed on the donation program materials, including the tax receipts, given directly to all donors.
+Per contractual agreements, donors are informed via the tax receipts and other marketing materials that their donations will be sold to Thrift Town, via its sourcing suppliers, in order to generate vital funds for the school or nonprofit organization.

-How much money does the charity actually make?
+How much money do the schools and nonprofit organizations actually make?

-Do the charities depend on the money being raised through their partnership with Thrift Town?
+Do the schools and nonprofit organizations depend on the money being raised through clothing and household recycling program?

-Does Thrift Town get a tax break for buying all of its merchandise from charity?
+Does Thrift Town get a tax break for buying all of its merchandise from sourcing suppliers who benefit schools and nonprofit organizations?

-No. Thrift Town operates like any other for-profit retailer, and pays ALL local, state and federal taxes.
+No. Thrift Town operates like any other for-profit retailer, and not only pays ALL local, state and federal taxes, but also pays labor, rent, cost of goods, insurances and other standard business expenses.